 \section{Abstract}

-Lattice models of gapless domain walls between twisted and untwisted gauge theories of finite group $G$ are constructed systematically.
-As simple examples, we numerically studied the gapless domain walls between twisted and untwisted $\mathbb{Z}_N$(with $N<6$) gauge models in $2+1$D using the state-of-art loop optimization of tensor network renormalization algorithm.
-We also studied the physical mechanism for these gapless domain walls and obtained quantum field theory descriptions that agree perfectly with our numerical results.
-By taking the advantage of the systematic classification and construction of twisted gauge models using group cohomology theory, we systematically construct general lattice models to realize gapless domain walls for arbitrary finite symmetry group $G$.
-Such constructions can be generalized into arbitrary dimensions and might provide us a systematical way to study gapless domain walls and topological quantum phase transitions.
+Domain walls between different topological phases are one of the most interesting phenomena that reveal the non-trivial bulk properties of topological phases.
+Very recently, gapped domain walls between different topological phases have been intensively studied.
+In this paper, we systematically construct a large class of lattice models for gapless domain walls between twisted and untwisted gauge theories with arbitrary finite group $G$.
+As simple examples, we numerically study several finite groups(including both Abelian and non-Abelian finite group such as $S_3$) in $2$D using the state-of-the-art loop optimization of tensor network renormalization algorithm.
+We also propose a physical mechanism for understanding the gapless nature of these particular domain wall models.
+Finally, by taking advantage of the classification and construction of twisted gauge theories using group cohomology theory, we generalize such constructions into arbitrary dimensions, which might provide us a systematical way to understand gapless domain walls and topological quantum phase transitions.